codemaker1023/femtracker-agent/DEPLOYMENT_GUIDE.md

 1. Check Vercel build logs for specific errors
 2. Verify all environment variables are set correctly
 3. Test locally with `npm run build` before deploying
 4. Check this guide for common solutions

+## Latest Status: READY FOR DEPLOYMENT ✅

+The project is now fully ready for Vercel deployment with all TypeScript errors resolved and build passing successfully.